mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and later by the Imperial Army.

-The young Imperium was unable to sustain the occupation and sought to return Bunkeria’s pacified worlds to local control.
+The young Imperium was unable to sustain the occupation and sought to return Bunkeria's pacified worlds to local control.
 During the Confederacy
 Era, the world of Marsus was a renowned exporter of mercenary forces.
 Unfortunately, Marsus had